phetsims/phet-info/checklists/code-review-checklist.md

   and a string pattern to ensure that strings are properly localized.
 This is relevant in cases where order should be translatable.
 - [ ] Use named placeholders (e.g. `"{{value}} {{units}}"`) instead of numbered placeholders (e.g. `"{0} {1}"`).
-- [ ] Do all string keys conform to PhET guidelines?
-They are difficult to change after a sim has been publishe, and they appear in the PhET-iO API (and Studio) as the phetioIDs for StringProperties.
+- [ ] Make sure that all string keys conform to PhET guidelines.
+They are difficult to change after a sim has been published, and they appear in the PhET-iO API (and Studio) as the phetioIDs for StringProperties.
 Guidelines for string keys are:

   (1) Strings keys should generally match their values.
 E.g.: